LukePappa/Ourism/synthesis.md

 Everything present at the inception of the universe finds itself within a world-branch wherein it grows in awareness of direct, transcendent reality.
+Thus, existence may be seen as an infinite and eternal act of self-realization.